 Adding optional embellishments:

 A DIY dog bandana with binding can be doggone dapper on its own, but we styled these bandanas with simple plain fabrics to use with our initial irons-ons.
 If embellishing with an optional iron-on as we did, position and apply according to manufacturer’s directions, of embellish with stamps, stencils, embroidery, etc if you wish.
 See our post on easy embellished DIY dog bandanas for application tips and alternative embellishment ideas.

 Ready to wear and celebrate in style!
 Of course, modelling often doesn’t quite go to plan.
 Hehehe.
 Blue-steel Humphrey was unimpressed to share the spotlight with Oli.
-Look at the snobby little minx in the collage above!
-I should know better than to try and get a sensible photo of these two dressed-up together by now.
+Look at the snobby little minx in the collage above.
+Oh my… I should know better than to try and get a sensible photo of these two dressed-up together by now.
 They’re often like this when I try to pose them together, cheeky rascals.
 Just like human kids!